netsphere-labs/rails-openid-connect-idp-as/README.md

 A sample OpenID Connect Provider (OP or IdP) using the `openid_connect` gem.

+Ruby on Rails.
+See https://www.nslabs.jp/digital-identity.rhtml

 ## Resources

 For this sample:

-* View source on GitHub: https://github.com/nov/openid_connect_sample
+ * View source on GitHub:   https://github.com/netsphere-labs/openid_connect_sample/
-* Report Issues on GitHub: https://github.com/nov/openid_connect_sample/issues

 For more information, see readme and wiki for `openid_connect` gem: